When we want to change something in our lives, we are making a conscious decision – we mentally choose to do it.

-When we decide on change, there are two factors:
+When we decide to change, there are two factors that motivate us:

 These can be described as the push and pull goals.

 Push goals are something that you don’t want or are trying to avoid happening.
 We are very motivated by emotional pain.
-For example, you are much more likely to put effort into stopping someone steal £1,000 from you than earning £1,000 extra.
+For example, you are much more likely to put effort into stopping someone from stealing £1,000 from you than earning £1,000 extra.

 Pull goals are what you DO want.
 As you progress towards your pull goals, the motivation increases as you start to enjoy the rewards of getting nearer to the goal.

 The problem with goals is that people tend to only look at the push motivations.
 It will become clear why this doesn’t work later on.